7.13 Discrimination and Harassment PolicySee version history

-1. The administrator or supervisor receiving the discrimination or harassment complaint will direct the employee or student to the Director of Equal Opportunity.
+1. The administrator or supervisor receiving the discrimination or harassment complaint will direct the employee or student to the Executive Director of Institutional Equity.

-2. A Discrimination or Harassment Complaint Form (H2) will be completed in detail and signed by both the complainant and the Director of Equal Opportunity.
+2. A Discrimination or Harassment Complaint Form (H2) will be completed in detail and signed by both the complainant and the Executive Director of Institutional Equity.

-3. Each complaint will be fully and objectively investigated by the Director of Equal Opportunity, who will determine the facts on a case-by-case basis.
+3. Each complaint will be fully and objectively investigated by the Executive Director of Institutional Equity, who will determine the facts on a case-by-case basis.
 The complainant and the respondent may expect a response to a complaint within thirty working days following the filing of a formal discrimination or harassment complaint.
 The President or his designee may extend the response period if an investigation requires additional time to gather facts.

-4. The Director of Equal Opportunity will investigate the complaint by separately interviewing the individual(s) against whom the complaint is filed and potential witnesses.
+4. The Executive Director of Institutional Equity will investigate the complaint by separately interviewing the individual(s) against whom the complaint is filed and potential witnesses.
 The appropriate forms should be completed during each interview.
-Copies of the completed forms will be retained by the Director of Equal Opportunity upon completion of the investigation.
-While an effective investigation cannot promise complete confidentiality of information provided by a complainant and witnesses, the Director of Equal Opportunity will keep such information and identities confidential to the extent possible.
+Copies of the completed forms will be retained by the Executive Director of Institutional Equity upon completion of the investigation.
+While an effective investigation cannot promise complete confidentiality of information provided by a complainant and witnesses, the Executive Director of Institutional Equity will keep such information and identities confidential to the extent possible.

 5. Any employee involved in the investigation of a discrimination or harassment complaint must treat all information gained from the complainant(s) or witness(es) during the investigation with confidentiality and on a need-to-know basis.

-7. Following the investigation of the complaint, the immediate administrator or supervisor of the accused, the unit vice president (or designee), the Vice President of Human Resources, and the Director of Equal Opportunity will determine the validity of the complaint and recommend appropriate action to the President.
+7. Following the investigation of the complaint, the immediate administrator or supervisor of the accused, the unit vice president (or designee), the Vice President of Human Resources, and the Executive Director of Institutional Equity will determine the validity of the complaint and recommend appropriate action to the President.

 8. No retaliatory action will be taken or tolerated against any employee or student who complains or who serves as a witness under these procedures.